jacobian/djangobook.com/chapter04.rst

 stored in a relational database.
 This allows a clean separation of data and logic (in the same way views and templates allow the separation of logic and display.)

-The `next chapter`_ covers the tools Django gives you to interact with a database.
+The :doc:`next chapter <chapter05>` covers the tools Django gives you to interact with a database.

-.. _next chapter: ../chapter05/